mobin-moradi/mobin-moradi.github.io/about.md

 Oct.
 2021- Sep.
 2022

 *To learn advanced topics, I decided to withdraw from the last semester.
 During this time, I strengthened my background in general relativity and quantum field theory.
 I studied group theory and the structure of gauge theories.
 Later, I moved to learn string theory and conformal field theory.
-Then I got interested in Polyakov's ideas and decided to put my effort to learn the basics of condensed matter physics.*
+Then I got interested in Polyakov's ideas and decided to put my effort into learning the basics of condensed matter physics.*

 **Research Assistant**